 Applicants are strongly encouraged to include a proactive public education and/or outreach component that raises the target audience's awareness of coastal resources as a project task.
-Applicants submitting research projects are encouraged to include a proactive plan to disseminate information to interested parties.
-Applicants submitting §306A (construction) projects are encouraged to include a press release to notify the public of newly constructed facilities.
+Applicants submitting data collection or modeling projects are encouraged to include a proactive plan to disseminate information to interested parties.
+Applicants submitting §306A or construction/land acquisition PSM projects are encouraged to include press releases to notify the public of the upcoming project or newly constructed facilities. §306A or PSM construction/land acquisition projects, are also encouraged to include design and installation of educational or interpretative signage as project deliverables in their applications.
 Applicants developing a web site to convey information are encouraged to include a strategy to inform the public of the availability of the web site.